Shrshpathak/AI-Story-Generator-Hackathon/README.md

 - 🎮 Game Designers
 - 📚 Story Enthusiasts

-##Instruction
+###Instruction:
-  Use with GPU for faster generation
+  - Use with GPU for faster generation
+  - made using google collab

 ---